codefellows/seattle-ops-401d1/class-34/README.md

 #### Describe and Define

-- Empire
-- PowerSploit
+- DD file
-- Metasploit
+- Autopsy
-- Invoke-Mimikatz
+- Forensic investigation

 #### Execute

-- Utilize Powershell-based security tools
+- Identify key information in a given scenario from a piece of data evidence using Autopsy.

 ## Today's Outline